 - Inject serendipity and unpredictability into our lives – I know a lot of boring people.
 Tons.
 Frankly, they’re NOT FUN TO BE AROUND!
 The people who are fun, courageous, and exciting are the ones who are unpredictable and who go on adventures simply seeking something new and accidentally fantastic.
 It’s great to be creatures of habit and play by the book, but the other side of the coin is sorely needed too.
 Be unexpected!

 - Mr. Spock is the ultimate realist, both rational and wise – Mr. Spock may be the end all; however, that doesn’t mean there that Mr. Spock isn’t missing something.
 You’ve seen Star Trek… he often makes great decisions, but then again, he often misses the point too!
 There’s a fine balance between rational and logical thinking, and acting with your gut.
 Fortunately, that’s within your locus of control to decide how best to act.
 Without giving anything away, there’s a moment in ST: Into Darkness where Spock finally comes into his own and is able to act with his gut and not his logistical synapses.

 - Doubt your intuitions and question yourself – This is a tough one.
 We like to think that we are well-equipped, properly logical, and capable of making the best decisions at any one moment.
-Oops… If I learned anything in grad school, my university job, and current position, it’s to not make assumptions, doubt what I think I know, and to always ask why.
-It will serve you well!
+Oops… If I learned anything in grad school, it’s to not make assumptions, doubt what I think I know, and to always ask why (at least five times!!!!).
+It will serve you well.